engellaboratory/engellab/content/home/research.md

  css_class = ""
 +++

-How do males and females become different?
-How early are detectable sex differences established?
-How does the genome direct the male and female trajectories?
+Why do biological males have higher risk and worse outcomes for most non-reproductive cancers, such as melanoma?
+How do biological males and females differ in protective and susceptibility factors for melanoma?
+How does the sex chromosmome complement (XX versus XY) interact with sex hormones to establish sex differences?

-We study the genetic, epigenetic and transcriptomic components that drive sexual dimorphism in mammals from early embryonic development and across the lifespan.
+We study the genetic, epigenetic and transcriptomic components that drive sex differences in mammals from early embryonic development and across the lifespan.

 {{< button url="/research" text="Learn more about our research">}}